cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Security Non-goals for Hybrid KEMs {#non-goals}

-Considerations that were considered and not included in these designs:
+Security properties that were considered and not included in these designs:

 Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}